artemkv/artemkv.github.io/ai_general_methods.md

 - You want to find determining features that separate positive examples from negative examples (minimal subset of features that still retains enough information about how the 2 words are different)
 - You'll discover that this is a hard task, as there are too many features
 - The solution: pick one positive example to be a **seed** (e.g. "KATS")
-- Then we start generalizing, by "turning off" 1 of the cells in the 14*4 matrix, until we cover (or "match") a negative example, and then we quit
+- Then we start generalizing, by "turning off" 1 of the cells in the 14*4 matrix, until we cover (i.e. "match") a negative example, and then we quit
 - The order we pick cells to turn off is: from the ones that are the closest to the phoneme that we are trying to build the rule for, to the ones that are the furthest
 - There are theories on why it works
 - One explanation: this is a sparse high-dimensional space of features, and it's very easy to find a multidimensional hyperplane that separates positive and negative examples in such a space